Land Rover Discovery Sport Review & Prices

 MPG, emissions and tax

 Land Rover has simplified the Discovery Sport’s engine lineup.
-You can now choose between a 200hp mild-hybrid diesel four-cylinder engine, or a mild-hybrid 250hp turbo four-cylinder petrol P250 engine.
+You can now choose a mild-hybrid diesel four-cylinder engine with either 165hp or 200hp.
 The plug-in hybrid 305hp P300e — which does without the optional seven-seat layout, remember — uses a 1.5-litre turbo three-cylinder engine and a 14.9kWh battery.
 Fully charged, it can now go for up to 38 miles in electric mode (Land Rover estimates that the ‘real-world’ range is about 30 miles) and you can fast-charge the battery from public charging points, giving you an 80 per cent top up in about 30 minutes.

 Do that enough, as well as charging at home, and you might get somewhere near the official fuel economy figure of 180mpg.
 Of course, if you’re going on a longer journey with a flat battery, then you’ll get nothing like that, but our experience with the Discovery Sport seems to indicate that you should be able to manage around 40-45mpg in mixed conditions on longer journeys.
 Official CO2 emissions are just 35g/km, which means you’ll pay only 12 per cent in BIK company car tax.